PortableProgrammer/Status-Light/README.md

 #### `SLACK_CUSTOM_BUSY_STATUS`
 - *Optional*, case-insensitive
-- Default value: `':headphones: In a huddle',':slack_call:',':no_entry_sign: Do not disturb'`
+- Default value: `':no_entry_sign:',':no_entry: Do not disturb'`
-- This custom status allows Status-Light to recognize Slack A/V collaboration modes, like [Huddles](https://slack.com/help/articles/4402059015315-Use-huddles-in-Slack) and [Calls](https://slack.com/help/articles/216771908-Make-calls-in-Slack).
+- This custom status also includes Slack A/V collaboration modes by default, like [Huddles](https://slack.com/help/articles/4402059015315-Use-huddles-in-Slack) and [Calls](https://slack.com/help/articles/216771908-Make-calls-in-Slack).

 **Note 1:** For the default Call and Huddle custom statuses to work, you must have selected `Set my status to...` for Calls and Huddles in the Slack preferences.